otherland/biblebasedliving/content/key-differences-between-presbyterian-and-christian-beliefs-explained-1722089253.md

 - Another key difference is in the understanding of salvation: Presbyterians believe in justification by faith alone, while Catholics believe in a combination of faith and good works for salvation.

 - In terms of worship practices, Presbyterians often have simpler church services focused on preaching and communal prayer, while Catholic liturgies are more elaborate and include rituals such as the Eucharist and veneration of relics.

+[For deeper understanding of Protestant and Catholic differences, The Moody Bible Commentary (https://amzn.to/3BYEFmM) offers clear historical and theological insights.]

 ## What is the difference between Protestant and Presbyterian?